Wrestling with Inspiration

-(i) Before any session, dynamically warm up your posterior chain, your abs and the specific muscles involved in the lift you choose for that day.
+(i) Before any session, dynamically warm up your posterior chain, your abs, and the specific muscles involved in the lift you choose for that day.

 (ii) Then, start with just the bar and warm up into your heavyweights, treating every set with utmost technical respect.

-(iii) On maximum-effort, lower-body days, choose a variation of back squats, front squats, deadlifts, good mornings or box squats and gradually work up to one peak set of two to six reps.
+(iii) On maximum-effort, lower-body days, choose a variation of back squats, front squats, deadlifts, good mornings, or box squats and gradually work up to one peak set of two to six reps.

-(iv) On a dynamic day, choose one of the lower variations and do 12 sets of two reps with 30 seconds rest between sets, using 70 to 80 percent of your best weight in that lift.
+(iv) On a dynamic day, choose one of the lower variations and do 12 sets of two reps with 30 seconds of rest between sets, using 70 to 80 percent of your best weight in that lift.

-(v) On maximum-effort upper days, choose overhead presses, push presses, jerks, bench presses or floor press and work up to that one peak set of two to six reps.
+(v) On maximum-effort upper days, choose overhead presses, push presses, jerks, bench presses, or floor press and work up to that one peak set of two to six reps.

-(vi) Then, on dynamic-upper day, choose one of the upper lift variations and do 10 sets of three reps with 30 seconds rest between sets, using the same 70 to 80 percent range.
+(vi) Then, on the dynamic-upper day, choose one of the upper lift variations and do 10 sets of three reps with 30 seconds of rest between sets, using the same 70 to 80 percent range.
 Change your main lifts regularly.